aws-samples/amazon-omics-tutorials/utils/scripts/README.md

 **Note:** Cost calculation for workflows that leverage GPUs will be a lower estimate.
 The instance matching cannot distinguish between tasks that use NVIDIA Tesla T4 vs NVIDIA A10G accelerators and will default to the lowest cost option.

 What it does:
-- retrieves regional Amazon Omics pricing using the [AWS Price List bulk API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-ppslong.html)
+- retrieves regional AWS HealthOmics pricing using the [AWS Price List bulk API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-ppslong.html)
-- retrieves workflow details from Amazon Omics
+- retrieves workflow details from AWS HealthOmics
 - matches run task resources (e.g. CPU and Memory) to `omics.*` instances via pricing SKUs

 Usage: